artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 ### Why does Artsy use TypeScript?

 Artsy definitely isn't the size of Microsoft!
 Artsy is about 30 engineers, and Microsoft are about 60,000.
 However, some of our problems are the same.
 Developers at Artsy build apps which are made up of thousands of files.
-Any single change to one file, could affect any other file.
 A change to one individual file can affect the behaviour of any number of other files, like throwing a pebble into a pond and causing ripples to spread out to the bank.

 Typically, the need to ensure there are no bugs is less of a problem for people building websites.
 Websites are easy to make changes to, because if you change the site - everyone gets the update instantly.
 We also build our iOS